darienmt/CarND-TrafficSignClassifier-P2/writeup.md

 ![Network accuracy by epoch](images/training.png)

+The final model have:
+- **Train Accuracy**: 100 %
+- **Validation Accuracy**: 95.6 %
+- **Test Accuracy**: 94.5 %

 ## Step 3: Test a Model on New images

 In this step, five new images found on the Web are classified.
 First, the images are loaded and presented:

 ![Web images](images/webimages.png)

+The only image that should be complicated for the neural network to identify is `road_work.jpg` because it is a vertical flip of the road work images used on training.
+I didn't know that, but it could be interesting to see how it works on it.

 The same pre-processing is applied to them: